elephantscale/spring-cloud-labs/11-implement-routing-rules-and-custom-filters-using-spring-cloud-gateway/11-lab.md

-# **Lab 11: Implement Routing Rules and Custom Filters Using Spring Cloud Gateway**
+# **Lab 11: Implement Routing Rules and Custom Filters Using Spring Cloud Gateway (Spring Boot 3.4.1)**

 ## **Objective**
-Learn how to configure routing rules and implement custom filters in Spring Cloud Gateway to handle request manipulation and response processing.
+Learn how to configure **Spring Cloud Gateway** (on **Spring Boot 3.4.1**) to route requests to various microservices.
+Implement custom filters to intercept requests/responses, utilize route predicates for dynamic routing, and monitor the gateway with actuator endpoints.

 ---